We are looking for artists and designers to help transform the recycling and general waste bins in the West End of Dundee.

 General Waste Bins

 12 of the 17 bins are general waste, arranged singly or in pairs.
 You are able to paint all 4 sides of the bins but the lids will need to remain untouched.
 There are no restrictions on what the artwork or designs for these bins should contain, artists/designers are free to submit anything they feel would work well when applied to the surface of the bin(s).
+It is not necessary for artists to feel obliged to produce themes connected to Dundee’s history or tourism ventures.
 Any concepts likely to cause offence will not be considered.

 Paper Recycling Bins